mseminatore/bintools/asm/README.md

     CMP 'z'             ; compare A to 'z'
     JGT islower_fail    ; if greater, return false

-    LDA 1               ; return true
+    LDA TRUE            ; return true
     RET

 islower_fail:
-    LDA 0               ; return false
+    LDA FALSE           ; return false
     RET

 ```

+First, note the constant definitions via the `EQU` keyword.
+This is a way to
+define symbolic names for numberic values.
+Next, note that functions begin with
-Note that a function begins with the `PROC` statement followed by the name of
+the `PROC` statement followed by the name of the function.
+This defines a
-the function.
-This defines a symbol so that other routines can call this one.
+symbol so that other routines can call this one.
+Next, the code compares the
-Next, the code compares the character to lowercase 'a', if the character is
+character to lowercase 'a', if the character is less than 'a' we return a false
-less than 'a' we return a false value in `A`.
-Similarly if the character is
-greater than 'z' we return false.
+value in `A`.
+Similarly if the character is greater than 'z' we return false.
 Otherwise we return true in `A`.

 Below is an example of a function to compute the length of a
 null-terminated string.